RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-10-15-unpacking-containers.md

 ## Containers...

 Containers get round some of the problems with virtual machines.
-The term "container" is not always defined in exactly the same way, but in general: Rather than running on an operating system like virtual machines, containers allow software running in them access hardware more directly, but restrict what hardware they can use and interaction between discrete containers.
+The term "container" is not always defined in exactly the same way.
+Containers allow software running in them to access hardware more directly than a virtual machine, but restrict what hardware they can use and interaction between discrete containers.
+This confers many of the advantages of using virtual machines.
+However,the key technical difference between a container and a virtual machine is that a container does not (generally) have its own operating system.
 This means they avoid some of the slowdown associated with virtual machines, but can still be configured and replicated to ensure that software runs consistently.

 {% include image_caption.html url="/assets/images/vm-container-blog/containers.png" description="Containers"%}